-First, an ultrasound will be performed, and the veins marked on the skin with a pen.
-The EVLA procedure takes place while you’re laying down on the exam table.
-The physician will administer local anesthesia before inserting a laser catheter into the vein.
+First, an ultrasound vein mapping will be performed, and the veins marked on the skin with a pen.
+The endovenous laser ablation procedure takes place while you’re laying down on the exam table.
+The vein specialist will administer local anesthesia before inserting a laser catheter into the vein.
 The laser light travels through the laser catheter to heat and destroy the vein without impacting the surrounding tissue.
 You should feel little-to-no pain during the procedure, but you may experience some bruising.

 Since EVLA is a non-surgical procedure, you do not have to abstain from eating or taking medication in preparation; in fact, you should eat a light meal one to two hours prior to the procedure.
-You should plan on being here for as long as two hours.
+You should plan on being at the vein clinic for as long as two hours.
 Patients are on their feet immediately after the procedure and walking is encouraged.
-EVLA should not leave a visible scar, as the laser catheter only requires a tiny incision.
+Endovenous laser ablation should not leave a visible scar, as the laser catheter only requires a tiny incision.